pylover/caio/README.md

 ##### io_uring
-You may disable the `io_uring` module via `make menu` variable `CAIO_URING`. if not, you need to install these packages to compile the project and access to `io_uring` manuals.
+You may disable the `io_uring` module via `make menu` variable `CONFIG_CAIO_URING`. if not, you need to install these packages to compile the project and access to `io_uring` manuals.

 ```bash